SelfAPR: Self-supervised Program Repair with Test Execution Diagnostics: Introduction

-\item We perform an original series of experiments and show that \approach repairs 112/818 bugs from 17 open-source projects.
+\item We perform an original series of experiments and show that \approach repairs 110 bugs from 17 open-source projects.
 Our experimental results demonstrate that self-supervised learning on a past version of the program under repair significantly increases the repair effectiveness.
-Our experiments show that including project-specific training samples directly contributes to repairing 14 more bugs on Defects4J version 1.2.
+Our experiments show that including project-specific training samples directly contributes to repairing 20 more bugs (+30\%) on Defects4J version 1.2.

-\item We consolidate and share our training dataset of \numprint{253411} buggy training samples, including \numprint{117948} functional errors with at least one failing test case and \numprint{135463} compilation errors.
+\item We consolidate and share our training dataset of \numprint{1039873} buggy training samples, including \numprint{408858} functional errors with at least one failing test case and \numprint{631015} compilation errors.
 This dataset is valuable for future researchers to understand the syntactic and semantic relationships between errors and code changes responsible for them.
+We make all our code and data publicly available at {\url{https://github.com/SophieHYe/SelfAPR}}.

 \end{itemize}